 At Kier Steve is Assistant Site Manager at the Derriford Research Facility development, working with the team to deliver new £14.8 million research laboratories, facilities and teaching space.

 His role sees him supporting the Senior Site Managers and Project Manager.

 He has a particular role in ensuring health, safety, environment and quality standards are maintained and recorded.
 He inducts people new to the site, has a daily meeting with supervisors from each of the trades and liaises with the various stakeholders involved with the project.

 Steve says that his degree from Plymouth holds him in good stead.
 He said:

 “It’s a brilliant course and I really enjoyed it.
 The lecturers are top class and the modules relevant.
-We had a good blend of classroom learning, site visits and team tasks with great support from members of staff, library services and IT.”Steve is delighted to be working on such an important project for Plymouth University.
+We had a good blend of classroom learning, site visits and team tasks with great support from members of staff, library services and IT.”Steve is delighted to be working on such an important project for the University of Plymouth.
 He said:

 “You get a real sense of satisfaction when you work on a project for a good cause.
-In this case, we know that at the end of it our work will provide a facility which will allow scientists to find treatments and therapies for a whole host of conditions.”Professor Steve Goodhew, Leader of the Built Environment Group from the School of Architecture, Design and Environment at Plymouth University, commented:
+In this case, we know that at the end of it our work will provide a facility which will allow scientists to find treatments and therapies for a whole host of conditions.”Professor Steve Goodhew, Leader of the Built Environment Group from the School of Architecture, Design and Environment at the University of Plymouth, commented:

 “We are delighted that one of our high achieving graduates is playing a major role in the construction of one of the University’s new flagship buildings.
-Steve represents a great example of Plymouth University working with our partner colleges to produce high quality, highly employable professionals.
+Steve represents a great example of the University of Plymouth working with our partner colleges to produce high quality, highly employable professionals.
 Steve produced excellent work in his time at Plymouth, developing a strong academic approach to support his work experience.”